![]() last update 12.17.01 |

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 Frequently Volleyed Ridicule, Frequently Proffered ShruggingQ1a.
 What good is this strategy if my opponent knows I use it and so only chooses words that will cause the strategy to fail?A1.
 If you were to always go Rock in Roshambo, it wouldn't take long for people to figure out how to beat you.
 Similarly, if you blindly follow a hangman strategy that has less than a 100% success rate, you're vulnerable to exploitation.
-Take this example: The best choice is W, then if you miss, P. But if you always follow this strategy, and if your opponent knows that you always follow this strategy, then your opponent will always use AGOG, AHOY, AMOK, or ATOM and will always beat you.
-The way to defend against this is with a "mixed strategy", which basically means you should guess other letters some of the time.6.
-[A-O-, EINS] AGOG AHOY ALOW AMOK APOD ATOM ATOP AVOW AWOL A game-theoretically optimal strategy would dictate an exact guess frequency for each letter.
+Take this example: 6.
+[A-O-, EINS] AGOG AHOY ALOW AMOK APOD ATOM ATOP AVOW AWOL ![]() A game-theoretically optimal strategy would dictate an exact guess frequency for each letter.
 For example, the following strategy would result in a win 40% of the time: The first guess should be W 40% of the time, P 30%, M 30%.
 If first guess is a hit, the game is solved.
 Otherwise: if W was the first guess, the second guess should be P 10% of the time, M 10%, G 40%, H 40%.
 If P was the first guess, the second guess should be M 20% of the time, G 40%, H 40%.
 If M was the first guess, the second guess should be P 20% of the time, G 40%, H 40%.
 However, if you only mix your strategy late in the game, as in the above example, your opponent will still have a huge edge over you.
 You may need mix it up at all stages, possibly even from the very first guess.
 For example, instead of guessing E, guess A, I, or O. But then where to go from there?
 The strategy files don't instruct how to proceed except for when the initial guess is E!
 True enough.
 For now, that information isn't available.
 I could fancy up the program to develop optimal strategies given a particular first guess, after which I could invite one of my poker guru friends to provide some instruction on the proper way to mix strategy.
 If I sense any interest, I'll consider furthering the analysis in this manner.
 To reiterate: mixing your strategy is necessary only if the strategy is imperfect.
 If, for example, your opponent chooses a 12-letter word, then adhering to the strategy is a sure win, so there's no reason to stray from it.

 A2.
 I could run this program for any wordlist, be it truncated, elongated, or otherwise, and can also easily change the number of allowed misses.
 I've not yet done so, but could be persuaded to.
 I'd actually be very interested in a wordlist that doesn't have S-pluralized words; if you know where I can get one, send me e-mail.